AnnaJinK/Hackintosh/README.md

 # Credits
-Changes were made by Heejoong Kim (2019)
+Changes were made by Heejoong Kim (in 2019)